SCOPE OF THIS CHAPTER

 Note: in Gateshead this will take place as per normal timescales as referrals will be accepted as soon as pregnancy is confirmed.

 If a decision is made that the unborn child will be made the subject of a Child Protection Plan from birth, a Core Group should be established at the Initial Child Protection Conference.
-The Core group should meet prior to the birth within the locally stipulated days from the Conference date and certainly prior to the baby's return home from hospital.
+The Core group should meet prior to the birth within the locally stipulated days from the Conference date and certainly prior to the baby's discharge home from hospital.

 If the Child Protection pre-birth Conference concludes that the child should be removed at birth, Children's Social Care should seek legal advice at this point about an application for an Interim Care Order.
 The application to the court can only be made once the child is born but there should be no delay in seeking the order.
 A Pre-Birth Planning Meeting should be arranged.

 The Assessment should be shared, when completed, with the parents and, if instructed, to their solicitor to give them opportunity to challenge the proposed Care Plan and assessment.

 In Sunderland, if the plan is one of an Interim Care Order, PLO procedures are to be initiated.